w3f/Grants-Program/applications/MAP-Bridge.md

 # Open Grant Proposal
 * **Project:** Map Bridge
 * **Proposer:**  zcheng9
-* **Payment Address:**  1MEu8JrsSMAF7v8vg7bSu1iPsgZKXXW1nA
+* **Payment Address:**  1CFM6QDvxwXEV3dUN9x2ftqq4rwAfkxN9W
 ## Project Overview :page_facing_up:
 ### Overview
-This project deliver a bridge  relay  to connect Polkadot and other PoW chains.
-The bridge  relay can provide an non-interactive, succinct proof of POW  of a bridged chain based on ULVP(ultra-light verification protocol) .
+This project deliver a bridge  relay  to connect Polkadot and other PoW chains(Ethereum specific in this proposal).
+The bridge  relay can provide an non-interactive, succinct proof of POW  of a bridged chain based on ULVP (ultra-light verification protocol) .
 And based on such proof,  it can further verify  inner state of certain account or transaction inclusion proof.
 ### Project Description
 + MAP-Bridge would implement a new data structure called merkle mountain range(MMR) which contain the information of  all confirmed block headers.
 And the root of MMR would be include in the header of  new mined block.
-+ Map-Bridge would use ULVP to acquire  non-interactive proof of  POW verification of the bridged chain.
-ULVP is a flyclient-type verification module to verify the validity of tail block of a certain blockchain carry heaviest proof of work.
-The size of proof  grows sub-linearly as the length of the bridged chain.
-+ Once the header of tail block in a certain blockchain can be confirmed, any block header in this blockchain can be determined through the MMR branch proof,  with the fact that the header of tail block contain the root of MMR including all headers.
-+ Furthermore  if any block header can be determined, any transaction or inner state of certain account could be verified through merkle branch proof similar to SPV(simplified payment verification).
++ MAP-Bridge is build on a verification module called Ultra-Light Verification Protocol (ULVP).
+ULVP origins from the paper ["Flyclient:  Super-Light Clients for Cryptocurrencies"](https://eprint.iacr.org/2019/226.pdf).
+Any node could verify the existence of any transaction or the balance of any account with very limited data through ULVP compare to SPV.
++ The verification mechanism is as following:
++ The verifier connects some randomly selected full node in the destiny chain (at least one of these must be honest) and request them sending their tail blocks and corresponding proofs.
+Then the verifier validates the proof with the longest tail block.
+If it is a valid proof, the verifier would select this tail block as his choice and save it for next step.
+Otherwise he would drop this full node  and check the second-longest tail block.
+The verifier continues this steps until it finds the tail block with valid proof.
+Based on our assumption, he connects at least one honest prover.
+Thus this algorithm would eventually find the honest longest tail block.
++  The verifier connects some other randomly selected full node in the destiny chain and obtains  the block header in specified height and the corresponding MMR branch proof of this header upon to the most recent MMR.
+The verifier has the root of the most recent MMR which include in the tail block header.
+He could then validate the MMR branch proof based on it.
+If he get the valid block header he can save it for next step, otherwise keep doing it for another full node.
++ This step is similar to SPV.
+The verifier connects some other randomly selected full node in the destiny chain.
+The he could request  them sending the detail of the transaction in specified height with the merkle branch proof up to the transaction root in block header( for state of any account is similar since the state root is stored in the header too).
+After that he could check the validity of the merkle proof.
+If the check passed, he could be sure that this transaction is indeed included in the destiny chain.
+If not, he could try another full node.
+If none of them could provide valid proof, he would know this transaction is not included in the destiny chain yet.
++ More details of ULVP could be found [Here](https://medium.com/marcopolo-protocol/marcopolo-protocol-sub-protocol-ultra-light-verification-protocol-ulvp-adc73eccf566).

 ### Ecosystem Fit
 ## Team :busts_in_silhouette:
 ### Team members